CatenaryCloudHQ/ts-printerr/README.md

 # ts-printerr (Typescript Print-Errors)

-This is a script that runs compile/checks on specific file(s).
+This is a script that runs a full compile/checks on a project but filters and formats errors output only for the specific file(s).

 # Why